EPCCed/archer-gpu-course/section-4.02/README.md

   cudaGraphDestroy(myGraph);
 ```
-Destroying the graph will also destoy any component nodes/dependencies.
+Destroying the graph will also release any component nodes/dependencies.

 ### Instantiating and executing a graph